 Bond funds aren’t all alike.
 There are several broad categories of bond fund investments, including:

-This includes bonds that have been classified as investment grade by bond rating organizations.
+- Investment-grade bonds: This includes bonds that have been classified as investment grade by bond rating organizations.
 These are high-quality bonds and may include Treasury bonds, mortgage-backed securities, corporate bonds and inflation-protected bonds.

-The overall goal of high-yield bond funds is to generate income and consistent returns for investors.
+- High-yield bonds: The overall goal of high-yield bond funds is to generate income and consistent returns for investors.
 While these types of bond funds may offer more reward than investment-grade bonds, they also tend to carry more risk.

-Municipal bond funds focus solely on municipal or muni bonds.
+- Municipal bonds: Municipal bond funds focus solely on municipal or muni bonds.
 These are bonds linked to local and state government agencies.
 When a government entity issues a municipal bond, it allows them to raise funds (using the money you invest in the bond) to pay for public projects like bridges or buildings.
 The chief advantage of municipal bonds is that they can create reliable income without the higher risk profile of high-yield bonds.

-Multisector bond funds can include a mix of different bond types, with varying risk and reward profiles.
+- Multisector funds: Multisector bond funds can include a mix of different bond types, with varying risk and reward profiles.
 For example, you might find high-, low- and intermediate-quality bonds in this type of fund.
 You might also have a mix or high-yield and municipal bonds.

-The bond fund types outlined so far focus primarily on U.S. or domestic bonds.
+- International funds: The bond fund types outlined so far focus primarily on U.S. or domestic bonds.
 With an international bond fund, you get exposure to foreign bonds as well as those issued by U.S. organizations and companies.